 Is there a way to pay for multiple memberships at once?

-As a regular member, to pay for multiple memberships in a single payment, please download the “Regular Multiple Member Payment Form” also located in the “About IECA” tab under “Membership Forms.
+As a regular member, to pay for multiple memberships in a single payment, please download the “Regular Multiple Member Payment Form” also located under the GET INVOLVED tab on the MEMBERSHIP & BENEFITS page.
 Please fill out all information and follow instructions for payment based on your preferred payment method.

 Is membership prorated?